 Kangerlussuaq is a former US Air Force base and Greenland’s primary flight hub.
-Here we will be bused along Greenland’s longest road—less than twenty kilometres—to the port.
-Zodiacs will be waiting to transfer us to the Ocean Endeavour.
+Here we will be transferred by Zodiac to the Ocean Endeavour.

 With 168 kilometres of superb scenery, Søndre Strømfjord is one of the longest fjords in the world.
-We begin our adventure by sailing down this dramatic fjord, crossing the Arctic Circle as we go spending time on deck watching for aurora borealis.
+We begin our adventure by sailing down this dramatic fjord, crossing the Arctic Circle southbound as we go spending time on deck watching for aurora borealis.

-Welcome to Nuuk, the capital of Greenland and one of the world’s northernmost capitals.
+Nuuk, the capital of Greenland, bridges old and new.
 The old harbour region of town includes many buildings dating from the Danish colonial days.
-The modern downtown core includes shopping, cafes, and restaurants—as well as public institutions with a European flair.
+Nuuk is known for great art, shopping, and cafes.

-The Greenland National Museum is one of Nuuk’s many outstanding features; the world-famous Greenland mummies are housed here.
-The museum’s exhibits also offer in-depth information about colonial, Norse, and Inuit presence in Greenland—a must-see.
+The Greenland National Museum is one of Nuuk’s many outstanding features; the world-famous Qilakitsoq mummies are housed here.

 This haunting site preserves a Moravian Mission station dating from the 1830s.
 The mission was abandoned in 1959, forcing the relocation of the Inuit who resided there.
 In 2005, Newfoundland & Labrador issued an apology to people affected by the relocations.

 The administrative capital of Nunatsiavut, Nain is the most northerly community in Labrador.
-A busy harbour in a gorgeous location is the centre of this bustling village.
-We’ll visit Illusuak, the stunning new cultural centre, and the beautiful Moravian Church and the Nunatsiavut Building.
+We’ll visit Illusuak, the stunning new cultural centre, and the beautiful Moravian Church among other community highlights.

 Sailing into the port of St. John’s has to be experienced to be believed.
-Signal Hill keeps watch as we take on our pilot and enter the world-famous Narrows to North America's oldest city.
-The colourful houses of The Battery are always a hit with shutterbugs.
+Watch for locals waving from Signal Hill as we take on our pilot and enter the world-famous Narrows to North America's oldest city.
+The colourful houses of The Battery are always a hit with shutterbugs!